sheafk/jqueryfunhouse/README.md

 *HINT: Use the HTML template.*

 ###Link from `index.html`
-* Next, link to `morefun.html` that page from `index.html` with text that says "Click here for more fun".
+* Next, link to `morefun.html`from `index.html` with text that says "Click here for more fun".

 When you click on "Click here for more fun", it should go to your second HTML page.

+##Peer Programming

+If you have completed both of these challenges, great job!
+Look around the room and find a friend to help! 👀